 From the nutritional chart listed above, it is apparent that the dragon fruit is good for you in more ways than one.
 It has no fat content and is also rich in antioxidants.
 The mains types of antioxidants present in it are:

-- Combats chronic disease: Inflammation and disease are caused by free radicals and foods rich in antioxidants, like dragon fruit, help neutralise the effect of these molecules.
-In addition, dragon fruit has carotenoids that are known to reduce risk of heart disease and cancer.
+Inflammation and disease are caused by free radicals and foods rich in antioxidants, like dragon fruit, help neutralise the effect of these molecules.
+In addition, dragon fruit has carotenoids that are known to reduce the risk of heart disease and cancer.

-- Provides the body with dietary fibre: As mentioned earlier, dragon fruit is rich in prebiotic fibre, which helps maintain a healthy gut.
+As mentioned earlier, it is rich in prebiotic fibre, which helps maintain a healthy gut.
 In addition to that, this fibre also helps maintain a healthy body weight, manage type II diabetes, and keep heart disease in check.

-- Boosts iron in the body: Vitamin C helps your body absorb iron, which is needed for oxygen transport in the body, and a dragon fruit has both these minerals in generous amounts.
-This helps you meet the daily requirement and can keeps health complications at bay!
+Vitamin C helps your body absorb iron, which is needed for oxygen transport in the body, and this has both these minerals in generous amounts.
+This helps you meet the daily requirement and can keep health complications at bay!

 While it does have its benefits, the dragon fruit is also something not everyone can handle.
 This is particularly relevant to those who may have an allergic reaction to this tropical fruit.
 In such cases, the side effects may include:

 In more severe cases, a reaction can result in an anaphylactic reaction, which can be deadly if not handled appropriately.

 There are many ways to add this to your diet, but before you do, always ensure you’re eating ripe fruit.
 To do so, press on the fruit and check for firmness.
 If it is too soft, there are chances it is overripe and if it is too firm, it may be slightly underripe.
 With a ripe fruit, remember to cut it down the middle, in half, and scoop out the flesh.
 Do not consume the skin.